Tracking, not spreadsheet transcription

 Mid-period adjustments

 Budgets are not laws.
 Mid-period you reallocate, and Vendee Pro accommodates that.
-Click any budget cell to edit it in place (the otb.edit permission required).
+Click any budget cell to edit it in place.
 Add to a budget when a category is running away.
 Reduce one when sell-through under-performs.
-The OTB Budget Performance report compares budget vs committed vs remaining across months so you can review after the fact and plan the next period.
+The OTB Budget Performance report compares budget vs committed vs remaining across months so you can review after the fact and feed the next number into your own planning process.

-The Vendee Pro AI assistant can query your OTB for any month, returning budget, spent, remaining, percent-used, and a verdict (on-track / near-limit / over-budget / under-utilised) per category.
+The Vendee Pro AI assistant can query your tracked budget for any month, returning budget, spent, remaining, percent-used, and a verdict (on-track / near-limit / over-budget / under-utilised) per category.
 Ask it where you stand on apparel for October, and it returns the numbers.
-When you ask it to propose a PO, OTB context is part of the data the assistant reasons over.
-Proposals are still confirm-before-write, so nothing lands in your OTB without your approval.
+When you ask it to propose a PO, your remaining budget is part of the data the assistant reasons over.
+Proposals are still confirm-before-write, so nothing lands against your budget without your approval.

 Reports built around OTB